El Clon

-Jonathan Saharawi Barragán González (born October 20, 1991) is a Mexican professional wrestler (luchador).
+Jonathan Saharawi Barragán González (born October 20, 1991) is a Mexican professional wrestler.
 He is signed to All Elite Wrestling (AEW), where he performs under the ring name El Clon (Spanish for "The Clone") and is a member of the Don Callis Family.
+He also makes appearances for partner promotion Consejo Mundial de Lucha Libre (CMLL) as El Clon, and on the independent circuit under the ring name Arez.

 González began his wrestling career in 2007 as Arez, wrestling for various independent promotions in Mexico.
 He was also part of the stable Los Indystrongtibles along with Belial and Impulso who were very well known and successful on the Mexican independent circuit between 2013 and 2018.
 In 2018, he signed with Lucha Libre AAA Worldwide (AAA), winning the AAA World Mixed Tag Team Championship, AAA World Tag Team Championship, and was also the inaugurals La Leyenda Azul Blue Demon Champion.
 Through AAA's working relationships, he also worked in the United States for Impact Wrestling and Major League Wrestling (MLW).
 He departed AAA in 2024.
 In 2025, he signed with AEW as a masked wrestler named El Clon.

 As Arez, instead of wearing a mask, he wrestles in an advanced body and face painting inspired by the character Venom.
-As El Clon, he would wear a mask and gear identical to Hologram but in darker colors.
+As El Clon, he wears a mask and gear identical to Hologram but in darker colors.

 Professional wrestling career

 Early career (2007–2018)

 Starting in 2007, González mainly wrestled for various independent promotions in Mexico under the name Arez.
-Arez worked for and won championships in various promotions such as Lucha Memes, International Wrestling Revolution Group (IWRG), New Wrestling Generation (NWG), Perros del Mal (PDM), and RIOT Wrestling Alliance.
-From 2013 to 2018, Arez was apart of the stable Los Indystrongtibles along with Belial and Impulso.
+Arez worked for and won championships in various promotions such as Lucha Memes, International Wrestling Revolution Group (IWRG), New Wrestling Generation (NWG), RIOT Wrestling Alliance, and Perros del Mal (PDM - where he voluntarily unmasked himself in 2012).
+From 2013 to 2018, Arez was a part of the stable Los Indystrongtibles along with Belial and Impulso.
 On the Mexican independent circuit, he developed a rivalry with Aramís, and they have fought several matches against each other.